Skip to content

 Index

 Deploy the Retriever in the shape that fits your workload.
-Both modes use the same engine image, the same S3 layout, and the same four roles (indexer, query, subquery, stream) — so you can start on one and move to the other without re-indexing.
+Both modes use the same engine image and the same S3 layout, so you can start on one and move to the other without re-indexing.
+They differ in how the work is split: Kubernetes runs three configurable roles (index, query, stream), where the query role handles sub-queries internally; Lambda fans out into four separate functions (indexer, query, subquery, stream).

 At a glance